mjbradvica/personal-website-articles/2023/hook-return-types.md

 const myHookObject = reactive(useMyHook());
 ```

-However, I do not recommend doing this, as it may be confusing to other developers when and where this is needed.
+Yet, I do not recommend doing this, as it may be confusing to other developers when and where this is needed.

 ## Conclusion

-If you stick to the 3, 2, 1 rule, you'll provide a consistent interface to your fellow developers on how hooks can and should be interacted with.
+If you stick to the "3, 2, 1 Rule," you will provide your fellow developers with a consistent interface to interact with hooks.
 Just remember to keep your Vue hooks destructured.